 The Residential Life Central Office serves all Ithaca College students.
-Students most frequently visit the Central Office to ask questions about housing selection, to sign up for a Wait List or other application opportunities, or to report an ongoing maintenance concern.
+Students most frequently visit the Central Office to ask questions about housing selection, Wait Lists or other application opportunities, or to report an ongoing maintenance concern.
 Students may also visit the office to obtain a lockout key or new room key after a lock change.

 Location: East Tower Lobby

 Hours of Operation:

 Academic Year: 9:00 a.m. to 9:00 p.m.
 Monday through Friday

 Summer Term: 9:00 a.m. to 5:00 p.m.
 Monday thru Thursday; Closed Friday

 An Area Office is the Residential Life office responsible for servicing students who live in one of our residential areas at Ithaca College.
 Students usually visit an Area Office for a lock-out key, or to check in or check out keys when changing their room assignment during the academic year. *For the 2021-22 academic year, students will go to the Residential Life Central Office in East Tower for lock out key service, or call their RA on duty.

 Location: Circles Community Building

 Serves students living in the Circle Apartments.
 Office hours for fall 2020 are Monday through Friday, 9:00 a.m. to 4:00 p.m.